NEWVectors or files. Pick a path.Start →

 AssemblyAI

-Speech-to-text platform that goes beyond transcription into audio intelligence — offering speaker diarization, PII redaction, content safety, entity recognition, sentiment analysis, and auto-summarization in one API.
-Universal-2 model achieves ~8% WER on English.
+Speech-to-text platform that goes beyond transcription into audio intelligence, offering speaker diarization, PII redaction, content safety, entity recognition, sentiment analysis, and auto-summarization in one API.
+Its Universal models cover 99 languages, and aggressive 2026 repricing dropped the base async rate to about $0.15/hr, making it one of the cheapest production options.

 What Sets It Apart